 Back to Chagrin Falls.
 As I tried to wrap my brain around this realization, Emily and I discussed tattoo options in detail.
 I looked up Bible verses about perseverance, she experimented by putting a (temporary) lotus tattoo on her wrist.
 Quite suddenly, I realized the words I was looking for were actually on a bracelet I wore with some regularity.
 Originally purchased simply because it was rose gold and pretty, the bracelet’s words–‘what is for you will not pass you’–had taken on new meaning for me as we tried for so long to get pregnant.
 Those words had become God’s faithful promise to us; that no matter how it all ended, He still had a good and perfect plan for Andrew and me.

 Emily and I considered actually getting tattoos together that evening for about a second, before realizing it was a pretty rash decision.
 IF one is going to get a tattoo, we reasoned, it should be somewhere local to to your actual place of residence.
 Plus, a very loud voice in my head (that sounded a bit like Andrew), was telling me to wait and discuss it with him first.
-I knew he wouldn’t be keen on the idea, but I knew he’d be very upset (that’s putting it mildly) if I actually came home with a tattoo.
+I knew he wouldn’t be keen on the idea, and I was sure he’d be very upset (that’s putting it mildly) if I actually came home with a tattoo.

 So, on my drive home the following day, I brought it up with him on the phone.
 (I’ve never been one to pick the best timing for important discussions, I admit.)
 Needless to say, he was shocked and completely against the idea.
 I told him it was important to me and that we could continue talking about it over the following week.
 I’d already called the clinic. (“So, I have a crazy question.
 Can I get a tattoo?”
 Yes, yes I could, as long as it was before my injections.)
 I had one week to get the tattoo to allow an additional week of healing before my injections started up again.